-Make Your Own Citronella Beeswax Candles for Family Camping
+Make Your Own Citronella Candles for Camping Adventures

 We found Vermont beeswax chunks at a co-op store in the bulk section.
 The beeswax wasn’t in its purest form, a.k.a. not make-up grade, (the result being the candles are not as light as other beeswax candles when cooled), but I scored a lot of it at a decent price making it perfect for lovely, eco-friendly beeswax candles.